PagerTree/pt4-docusaurus/learn/devops/best-devops-tools/README.md

 ## DevOps Build Tools

 The build phase in the DevOps lifecycle involves compiling source code, packaging it into executable [artifacts](https://www.techtarget.com/searchsoftwarequality/definition/artifact-software-development), and preparing it for release and deployment.
-The build phase is crucial for ensuring the code is correctly compiled and the resulting artifacts are consistent, reliable, and deployable at a moment's notice.&#x20;
+The build phase is crucial for ensuring the code is correctly compiled and the resulting artifacts are consistent, reliable, and deployable at a moment's notice.

 There are countless tools specifically designed to streamline the build process, manage dependencies, and ensure reproducibility.
 Some DevOps build tools include (but are not limited to):